 Then all the other engines, by our fault, finally disappeared.
 The little that was left was not worth much.
 They finally went belly up for good.
 We know the result: 92% share (and still, the 8 remaining per cent include access by third-party applications that shouldn’t be counted).

 But here, I found one.
 Duckduckgo (see above), yet another American search engine, does at least as well and even allows you to find different topics than those found with Google.

-I know it’s lost a battle from day one, people will say…
+I know it’s a lost battle from day one, for people will say…

 - “Yes, but Google works fine!”

 OK, if a website is being excluded from Google, it means sudden death for its publisher.
 Users made that possible.

 Six: the Internet is (or used to be) a common good it now belongs to private businesses

 To be precise, as far as search engines are concerned – and therefore, the advertising revenue associated with it – one and only one private company.